Exa-Networks/exabgp/README.md

 [[3]](http://docs.di.fc.ul.pt/jspui/bitstream/10455/6703/1/Disserta%C3%A7%C3%A3o%20de%20mestrado%20do%20S%C3%A9rgio%20Miguel%20Geraldes%20de%20oliveira%20Serrano_Nov-2010.pdf),
 and please let us know if you use it too and can list you here ...

-##BUG

-No software is perfect, so should you encounter a bug please [report it](https://github.com/Exa-Networks/exabgp/issues?labels=bug&page=1&state=open) so we can resolve it.

 ##Curious

 Want to know how the code is changing ?
 Have a question ?